ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_12/Lecture_12.1.md

 [@Bloschl2019] found that climate change has increased the flood hazard in some areas while it decreased in others.
-How climate change has shifted the river flood timing might differ considerably per regions, as shown in Figure 12.1.2.
+How climate change has shifted the river flood timing might differ considerably per regions.
 In some areas, earlier snowmelt causes floods to change.
 In other areas, it is because of shifts in the arrival of winter storms or because of an increased saturation of the soil.
 Therefore, how climate change may affect flooding is region